VaughnVernon/IDDD_NYSE/README.txt

 You can also see a bit of Published Language in the Notifications that (would) arrive in the iddd_algotrader and iddd_nanotrader Bounded Contexts.

+Note that the Account Subdomain in iddd_nanotrader has lost its way.
+This should (very likely) be in its own Bounded Context.
+It seems like many trading providers are full-on financial services organizations, and user accounts may include checking, savings, 401K, etc., in addition to a standard brokerage/trading account.
+Yet, leaving the Account Subdomain in this model allows me to use it to teach some Context Mapping and Subdomain identification techniques in class.
+It's a darling of a legacy smell, even though I have cleaned up the model substantially compared to the original.

 I created a simple Pub-Sub messaging mechanism that I named SlothMQ.
 (Yeah.)
 The tests that run the Sloth are